 Change text in P91 L1 as follow

-The Transmit Period subfield indicates the time interval, in units of BTUs, between TDD SSW transmissions with the same Count Index subfield value in different TDD slots.
+The Transmit Period subfield indicates the time interval, in units of BTUs, between two TDD SSW or TDD SSW Ack transmissions with the same Count Index subfield value in different TDD slots.
 If the Transmit Period Offset subfield is 0, the transmission periodicity is unknown.